"Hanging with the Buoys" Limited Edition Print

 Support the Bay School's community programs with this special fundraising initiative.

 Custom framing is available by Phil Dunn.
-A framed example will be on display in the gallery starting November 10.
-Framing cost is $100 with a choice of dark or light wood box frame.
-Contact Phil directly at email@example.com.
+A framed example is on display in the gallery.
+Framing cost is $100 for a light wood box frame.
+Contact Phil directly at firstname.lastname@example.org.

 Artist Martha Anne King first visited the Bay School in the early 2000’s.
 At that time, she and her husband, Terry, were weekenders, coming to the Rivah every Friday to enjoy their home on Queen’s Creek.
 A corporate executive with Oracle Computers, Martha Anne was a busy woman and thought Mathews County was the perfect retreat from her frantic life in Northern Virginia.
 On Saturday afternoons, Martha Anne loved walking around town and it was on one of her strolls down Main Street that she discovered the Bay School.